A good night’s sleep is vital for your well-being. It’s conducive to maintaining happiness and good health.

 A quality mattress should offer adequate spine support.
 If it can’t achieve this, it could contribute to back pain and eventually lead to severe spine problems.

 The reason for this is simple.
 The human spine is made up of interlocking bones called vertebrae.
-These bones have some natural curves that need to be maintained in their natural alignment at all times, and that includes during sleep.
+These bones have some natural curves that need to be maintained in their natural alignment at all times, including during sleep.

 Any pull or push on your spine, even a slight deviation from the natural alignment, primarily due to a saggy mattress, could put pressure on the tendons and ligaments that connect your spine to your muscles and other bones.
 This results in discomfort during sleep and back pain when you wake up.

-Fortunately, there are mattresses for chronic back pain that can help to put an end to the problem.
+Fortunately, there are mattresses for chronic back pain that can help end the problem.
 Such beds are soft enough to contour to your body and firm enough to support your back if you’re a back sleeper.

 Your Mattress Can Trigger Allergies

-You spend more than seven hours per day in bed, and every day, dust, dead skin, and body oils collect on your mattress.
+You spend more than seven hours in bed, and dust, dead skin, and body oils collect on your mattress every day.
 And dust mites love to feast on this stuff.

 Dust mites are microscopic creatures that live on mattresses and beddings.
-These tiny organisms feed on the flakes of skin that people and animals shed daily, and they thrive in warm environments.
+These tiny organisms feed on the flakes of skin that people and animals shed daily and thrive in warm environments.